 - 2.4.1.
-Where a property is vacant and will be developed with a rental apartment building that meets all eligibility requirements of Section 2.2., the property owner is eligible for the Vacant Land Tax Program (VLT Program) stipulated in Section 2.4.4. - 2.4.2.
-Where a property is developed with an existing building that will be developed in a manner that eliminates existing uses in the existing building by converting the whole of the existing building or demolishing the existing building to develop a rental apartment building that meets all eligibility requirements of Section 2.2., the property owner is eligible for the VLT Program stipulated in Section 2.4.4. - 2.4.3.
-Where a property is developed with an existing building that will continue to be occupied and used for any existing purposes while another portion of the same property is developed with an eligible rental apartment building, the property owner is not eligible for the VLT Program. - 2.4.4.
-The VLT Program will be administered by the City's Taxation Services as follows: - While the eligible rental apartment building is actively under construction, which, at a minimum, includes the pouring of foundations and continuous progress towards the completion of the development, to the satisfaction of the Chief Building Official, the City will grant the property owner with a property tax credit equivalent to the municipal portion of property taxes that apply to the vacant property for a maximum period of two years or until an occupancy permit is obtained for the rental apartment building, whichever occurs first. - 2.
+Where a property is vacant and will be developed with a rental apartment building that meets all eligibility requirements of Section 2.2., the property owner is eligible for a grant provided through a Vacant Land Tax Grant Program (VLT Program) stipulated in Section 2.4.4. - 2.4.2.
+Where a property is developed with an existing building that will be developed in a manner that eliminates existing uses in the existing building by converting the whole of the existing building or demolishing the existing building to develop a rental apartment building that meets all eligibility requirements of Section 2.2., the property owner is eligible for the VLT Program grant stipulated in Section 2.4.4. - 2.4.3.
+Where a property is developed with an existing building that will continue to be occupied and used for any existing purposes while another portion of the same property is developed with an eligible rental apartment building, the property owner is not eligible for the VLT Program grant.

+- 2.4.4.
+The VLT Program grant will be administered by the City's Taxation Services as follows: - 1.
+While the eligible rental apartment building is actively under construction, which, at a minimum, includes the pouring of foundations and continuous progress towards the completion of the development, to the satisfaction of the Chief Building Official, the City will provide the property owner with a grant that is equivalent to the municipal portion of property taxes that apply to the vacant property for a maximum period of two years or until an occupancy permit is obtained for the rental apartment building, whichever occurs first. - 2.
+Where the applicable property taxes have been paid in full, the grant will be provided directly to the property owner.
+Where the applicable property taxes have not been paid in full, the grant will first be applied as a credit against the applicable property taxes, with any balance provided to the property owner (if such grant exceeds the amount owing on the applicable outstanding property taxes). - 3.
 In accordance with Section 28(7.3) of the Planning Act, the combined value of the grants provided through the TIEG Program and the VLT Program must not exceed the eligible cost identified in Section 2.2.2.